mikesz88/JSProblemsOfTheDay/12_7_2022/READMEFIRST.md

 3. **I DESIGNED THIS SO THAT YOU SHOULD BE ATTEMPTING TO USE ARROW METHODS, IMPLICIT RETURNS, AND CHAINING THEM TOGETHER**

-- No, it is not going to evaluate whether you are using an arrow function, implicit returns, or if you are chaining them.
+- No, it will not evaluate whether you are using an arrow function, implicit returns, or if you are chaining them.
-- Yes, you can use regular functions and break it down into smaller steps.
+- Yes, you can use regular functions and break them down into smaller steps.
-- This is great for arrow functions, implicit returns, and chaining, but also great practice with **Array Methods** in general.
+- This is great for arrow functions, implicit returns, and chaining, but also excellent practice with **Array Methods** in general.
-- The expectation is to use the two players season stats as a reference to how to create your functions.
+- The expectation is to use the two players' season stats to reference how to create your functions.

 4. Please read the **commented out directions** to know what you are supposed to create.
    1. For example: You need to create specific named functions.